isu-digital/digital-collections-template/README.md

+# Changelog

+* Locations page was disabled and removed from the home infographic because there is only one location for the entire collection (mrcummings on 11/01/2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.